Dan O’Neill

 Expeditions

 From the jungle of the northern Amazon to the frozen peaks of Central Asia, to ancient Mayan forests of the Yucatan, Dan has led numerous expeditions to find and study rare species.
-Regularly involved in field research and biodiversity monitoring, Dan primarily works as a mammal specialist, expedition leader and camera-trap technician.
+Regularly involved in field research and biodiversity monitoring, Dan primarily works as a large mammal specialist, expedition leader and camera-trap technician.

 Dan has particular expertise in big cat behavioural and spatial ecology.
 In 2023, Dan was appointed the Snow Leopard Trust’s first-ever Explorer in Residence, presenting him the opportunity to work with local communities and field teams to support conservation in the high mountains of Central Asia.
 The Snow Leopard Trust is the world’s largest organisation devoted to protecting this enigmatic cat and its mountain habitats.